The year 2021 has just started and spring is around the corner. Time to brush up on your Insta-edit skills, so you can take the the gram by storm.

 This is the ultimate goal.
 Find the best fit and if your DMs go, “What pants are those” you know you're about to go viral!

 The instagram algorithm decides who gets to see what and at which time of day.
 You can get some more initial views by posting around noon or late afternoon, instead of when you’re done editing at 3 am.
-Hashtags don’t do a lot so drop using #checkmesb, for the shier purpose of aesthetics.
+Hashtags don’t do a lot so drop using #checkmesb, for the shier aesthetics.